tari/83pa28d/lesson/day01.md

 message.
 [Crashes](../ref/crash.html) clear the calculator's RAM and reset the calculator's settings.
 Archived variables and programs are not affected by RAM resets.

-**[CAPTAIN CALC EDIT]: Removed the reference to program size.
+**[ED NOTE]: Removed the reference to program size.
 Need to find the appropriate place to mention it**